How to apply for citizenship

 If you are filling out your paperwork without a lawyer, the free website CitizenshipWorks.org will help you through the application steps.
 Citizenshipworks can also connect you to free legal help online or to a Citizenshipworks partner in your area if you need extra help.

 Applying for citizenship usually costs $725.
-You may be able to get a fee waiver.
+You may be able to get a fee waiver if you can prove your income is low enough.
 A waiver means that you will not have to pay.
-It depends on your income and where you live.
+Find more details about how to apply for a waiver.